 The Budget Act of 2021 (SB 170, Chapter 240) appropriated \$32 million from the California State Budget to CDFA for methane emissions reductions from dairy and livestock operations.
-This funding allocation is for both the Dairy Digester Research and Development Program (DDRDP) and the AMMP, with priority given to the AMMP.
+CDFA will make approximately \$12.2 million (40% of \$30.4 million) available for the AMMP, which includes an allocation for technical assistance grants under AB 2377.
+The Dairy Digester Research and Development Program (DDRDP) will have approximately \$18.2 million available to support digesters that reduce methane emissions from dairy operations.

 - CDFA will fund up to 100% of the total project cost with a maximum grant award of \$750,000 per project.
 Matching funds are strongly encouraged.
-See Cost Share for more details. - The maximum project term is two (2) years. - Grant funds cannot be expended before (TBD) or after (TBD). - CDFA may offer an award different than the amount requested.
+See Cost Share for more details. - The maximum project term is two (2) years. - Grant funds cannot be expended before January 1, 2023 or after December 31, 2024. - CDFA may offer an award different than the amount requested.